3 Tips On What Makes A Great Sales Lead

 There are influencers in various departments, ranging from HR to IT, on average, there are 3.1 to 4.6 groups in organizations that influence the end decision.

 Decision-makers and influencers may take different roles in different sectors.

 A good sales rep is able to define them fast and find ways on how to break through gatekeepers to reach those who will influence a decision and eventually approve the purchase.

 Quick strategy lesson

-Identify the company structure in your sales process at the initial stage, analyze who has the most decision-making power and who might influence a decision-maker.
+Identify the company structure in your sales process at the initial stage, and analyze who has the most decision-making power, and who might influence a decision-maker.

-You might even want to draft the organization structure of each customer segment on a whiteboard and document it for your sales team.
+You might even want to draft the organizational structure of each customer segment on a whiteboard and document it for your sales team.

 In addition, this will be particularly useful for new employees during the onboarding process.

 Include decision-making and influencer criteria to your qualification process.